 “Normalize” is a word that gets thrown about a lot these days, but it’s also applicable to a child’s environment.
 Parents who constantly yell make that behavior normal for a kid, and eventually, they’ll adapt to it.
 Dr. Markham notes that if a child doesn’t bat an eye when they’re being scolded, there’s too much scolding going on.
 Instead, parents need to first and foremost be models of self-regulation.
 In essence, to really get a kid to behave, grown-ups have to first.

 While the majority of the time yelling isn’t prescriptive, “there are times it’s great to raise your voice,” says Dr. Markham.
 “When you have kids hitting each other, like siblings, or there’s real danger.”
 These are instances when shocking them works, but she points out that once you get a kid’s attention, modulate your voice.
 Basically, yell to warn, but speak to explain.

-Nobody is going to stifle themselves around their kids all the time, and nor should that.
+Nobody is going to stifle themselves around their kids all the time, nor should they.
 That’s not what it’s like to be a person.
-But if yelling is your default, it’s time to understand that it’s a harmful long-term parenting strategy.
+But failing to do so on a daily basis is probably a less than productive long-term parenting strategy.